smitchell/batch-demo/README.md

 ### Running the Project

-This project can be deploy to your PCF Web Space or a Local PCF Dev environment ( See https://network.pivotal.io/products/pcfdev).
+This project can be deployed to Pivotal Cloud Foundry (e.g. PCF or your local PCF Dev environment:
+See https://network.pivotal.io/products/pcfdev).

 1. cf login